PRESALES ARE NOW CLOSED, BUT YOU MAY STILL PURCHASE ADMISSION AT THE DOOR!

-*To secure your seating for this show, please call the venue at (585) 292-9940 to make a reservation (only after everyone in your party has purchased a seated ticket).
+*If you purchased seated tickets for this show, please call the venue at (585) 292-9940 to make a reservation (only after everyone in your party has purchased a seated ticket).
 A seated ticket guarantees you admission and some form of seating, but if you don’t make a reservation, your whole party may not be sat together and/or some members may have to sit at the bar or other areas.

 FOUR DAYS… FOUR DIFFERENT SHOWS!!